hcmendel/PeptideMiner/README.md

 Readme.txt file for NPpip

 NPpip is a pipeline that uses profile hidden Markov models (profile-HMMs) of neuropeptide families to search query datasets for neuropeptide homologues.
-This document outlines the program requirements (section 1), how to do a test run (section 2) and the profile-HMMs is comes with (section 3).
+This document outlines the program requirements (section 1), how to do a test run (section 2) and the profile-HMMs it comes with (section 3).

 # 1. NPpip running requirements